samiulhq/sasviyaworkshop/SAS Viya Databricks Integration/readme.md

 2. Open Q&A session to resolve any queries and ensure clarity on all exercises.

 ## Conclusion
-Recap of the session and discussion of how these techniques can be applied in various data integration scenarios between SAS Viya and Databricks.
+Recap the session and discuss how these techniques can be applied in various data integration scenarios between SAS Viya and Databricks.